TailBlazor/Toast/README.md

 You can install the package via the NuGet package manager just search for Blazored.Toast.
 You can also install via powershell using the following command.

-`Install-Package Tailwind.Toast`
+`Install-Package TailBlazor.Toast`

 Or via the dotnet CLI.

-`dotnet add package Tailwind.Toast`
+`dotnet add package TailBlazor.Toast`

 ### 1. Register Services